basetenlabs/truss-examples/comfyui-truss/README.md

 ]
 ```

 In this case, I have 2 models: SDXL and a controlnet.
 Each model needs to have 2 things, `url` and `path`.
 The `url` is the location for downloading the model.
-The `path` is where this model will get stored inside truss.
+The `path` is where this model will get stored inside the Truss.
 For the path, follow the same guidelines as used in ComfyUI.
 Models should get stored inside `checkpoints`, controlnets should be stored inside `controlnet`, etc.

 ## Deployment